armando-fandango/ezai_env/README.md

 #### Prepare the SageMaker instance
 - Launch the instance and open a terminal
 - In the terminal: `cd /home/ec2-user/SageMaker/ezai_env`
-- Create conda environment: `ezai-conda-create.sh --venv /home/ec2-user/SageMaker/envs/ezai`
+- Create conda environment: `./ezai-conda-create.sh --venv /home/ec2-user/SageMaker/envs/ezai`
+- activate the environment with `conda activate /home/ec2-user/SageMaker/envs/ezai`
+- test the tensorflow and pytorch GPU with `pytest -p no:warnings -vv`

 #### Test it
 - Open the `test.ipynb` file